HeyShafty/Area/README.md

 - A mobile application to use the app from a phone.

 ## Languages:
-This project was developped using uses the following languages:
+This project was developped using the following languages:
 - Server → NodeJs Express.
 - Database → MongoDb.
 - Web application → VueJs / Typescript.